VDA5050/VDA5050/VDA5050_EN.md

 headerId | uint32 | Header ID of the message.<br> The header ID is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO 8601, UTC); YYYY-MM-DDTHH:mm:ss.fffZ (e.g., "2017-04-15T11:40:03.123Z"). version | string | Version of the protocol [Major].[Minor].[Patch] (e.g., 1.3.2).
-manufacturer | string | Manufacturer of the AGV. serialNumber | string | Serial number of the AGV. actions [action] | array | Array of actions that need to be performed immediately and are not part of the regular order.
+manufacturer | string | Manufacturer of the mobile robot. serialNumber | string | Serial number of the mobile robot. actions [action] | array | Array of actions that need to be performed immediately and are not part of the regular order.

-When an AGV receives an `instantAction`, an appropriate `actionStatus` is added to the `instantActionStates` array of the AGV's state.
+When a mobile robot receives an `instantAction`, an appropriate `actionStatus` is added to the `instantActionStates` array of the mobile robot's state.
 The `actionStatus` is updated according to the progress of the action.
 See also Figure 16 for the different transitions of an `actionStatus`.
 The `blockingType` of an instant action is always 'NONE'.

-## 6.12 Topic: "state" (from AGV to master control)
+## 6.12 Topic: "state" (from mobile robot to fleet control)

-The AGV state will be transmitted on only one topic.
+The mobile robot state will be transmitted on only one topic.
-Compared to separate messages (e.g., for orders, battery state and errors) using one topic will reduce the workload of the broker and the master control for handling messages, while also keeping the information about the AGV state synchronized.
+Compared to separate messages (e.g., for orders, battery state and errors) using one topic will reduce the workload of the broker and the fleet control for handling messages, while also keeping the information about the mobile robot state synchronized.

-The AGV state message will be published with occurrence of relevant events or at the latest every 30s via MQTT broker to master control.
+The mobile robot state message will be published with occurrence of relevant events or at the latest every 30s via MQTT broker to fleet control.

 Events that trigger the transmission of the state message are:
 - Receiving an order